 What about other musicians and instrumentalists?

 Occasionally, the question arises regarding additional musical or vocal accompaniment such as another cantor, string quartets, or wind players.
 We have worked with many of the music professionals here in the Tampa Bay area and can make opportunities to have them participate in the celebration.
-Our organist approves their participation and can also recommend string and wind players.
+Our director of music, Philip Jakob, approves their participation, and can also recommend ‘tried and tested’ string and wind players if you’re unsure of where to start.
+We would advise that you contact Philip via email first before hiring.
 Please note that these professionals have their own fees outside of the fees of Sacred Heart.

 Who do I contact at the parish to get more information?